 When it comes to selecting your gasket material, if you aren’t somewhat familiar with what is out in the market and its uses, there is a good chance you are going to be slightly overwhelmed.
 Fiber, rubber, graphite, MLS, cork, composites, foam, SLS, RCM, HTA …the list seems to go on and on.
 With some of these materials, you only have a couple of choices to make due to the complexity of the material.
 With others, selecting the type is only the beginning.

-One of the things you’ll see in our catalog are materials with a stainless steel core.
+One of the things you’ll see in our catalog is materials with a stainless steel core.
 You may be wondering what that means or when you would want to use one of these materials.
 Keep on reading to see the reasons why.

 Why Stainless Steel Core?